 - Not providing enough room for bicycles: In California, drivers are obligated to provide three feet of space between their vehicle and a bike.
 Many drivers fail to do this, and bicycle accidents result.
 Our firm uses videos and accident reconstruction techniques to measure the distance between the vehicle and the bicycle to prove that the motorist failed to comply with this law.
 This puts the fault squarely on the motorist.

 - Making a right turn illegally: Some rules govern how a motorist can turn right when a bike lane exists.
 Under California Vehicle Code 22100, a vehicle cannot turn across lanes and must enter the bike lane to make a right-hand turn, so turning occurs from the curb.
 Before merging into the bike lane, the driver must first check to ensure a bicyclist is not approaching and engage their turn signal.
 Once safely close to the curb, the driver can turn right.

 - Illegal left-hand turns: In an intersection, it is important to only turn when the road is free from traffic, pedestrians, and bicyclists.
 A driver must wait in the intersection before making a turn and have their left blinker activated.
-A motorist must be alert for others before making a turn.
+A motorist must be alert to others before making a turn.

 - Speeding: Speeding causes many collisions, and this is also true for bicycle accidents.
 A speeding driver has little control over their vehicle and finds it difficult to stop in time when a cyclist approaches.

 - Dooring accidents: Drivers who park on the side of the road and open their doors without looking for a bicyclist are likely to cause a dooring accident.
 Without warning, an oncoming cyclist can not avoid striking the car door.
 This usually results in severe injuries for the bicyclist.

-To find out more about our law firm, click on the following links to read client reviews, and look over cases we handled:
+To find out more about our law firm, click on the following links:

 :cd llo [cs 1,083]